EmersonDeltaV/pgadmin/README.md

 ![PGAdmin Register Server](https://github.com/EmersonDeltaV/pgadmin/blob/main/assets/postgres_connection.png?raw=true)

 ## Supported Applications in the Marketplace
-PostgreSQL is commonly used as a database for a number of web applications.
-Keep posted on this list as more marketplace apps that are supported by PostgreSQL are added.
+PgAdmin is commonly used as a database for a number of web applications.
+Keep posted on this list as more marketplace apps that are supported by PgAdmin are added.